Nigeria at the 2026 Winter Olympics

-Nigeria will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Nigeria competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Cross-country skier Samuel Ikpefan was the country's flagbearer during the opening ceremony.
+Meanwhile, Ikpefan was also the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.